XhinLiang/xhinliang.github.io/source/_posts/backend/innodb-locks.md

 ![MySQL](/uploads/persister-innodb-locks-MySQL-1200px-MySQL.svg.png)

 InnoDB is a storage engine for MySQL.
-After more than ten years of development, InnoDB has becomed the most common storage engine in Internet compony usages.
+After more than ten years of evolution, InnoDB has become the most widely used storage engine for internet applications.

-There are lots of articles talk over the locks of InnoDB, and today I am going to discuss them again.
+There are many articles about InnoDB locks, and today I want to revisit the topic.

-## SHOW YOUR LOCKS IN MYSQL
+## HOW TO VIEW LOCKS IN MYSQL

 To learn the locks effectively, you should learn to show the locks of current database.

-Typing this command in mysql client, and you will get all of the locks whiches InnoDB is holding.
+Typing this command in mysql client, and you will get all of the locks that InnoDB is currently holding.

 ```sql
 mysql> select * from performance_schema.data_locks\G